msachi/kafka-streams-demo/README.md

 We are going to fill in the `main` function to write this pipe program.
 Your IDE should be able to add the import statements automatically.

+### 3.1 Configuring the application

 The first step to write a Streams application is to create a `java.util.Properties` map to specify different Streams execution configuration values as defined in `StreamsConfig`.
-A couple of important configuration values you need to set are: `StreamsConfig.BOOTSTRAP_SERVERS_CONFIG`, which specifies a list of host/port pairs to use for establishing the initial connection to the Kafka cluster, and `StreamsConfig.APPLICATION_ID_CONFIG`, which gives the unique identifier of your Streams application to distinguish itself with other applications talking to the same Kafka cluster:
+A couple of important configuration values we need to set are: `StreamsConfig.BOOTSTRAP_SERVERS_CONFIG`, which specifies a list of host/port pairs to use for establishing the initial connection to the Kafka cluster, and `StreamsConfig.APPLICATION_ID_CONFIG`, which gives the unique identifier of your Streams application to distinguish itself with other applications talking to the same Kafka cluster:

 ```java
 Properties props = new Properties();